 In some instances, a deceased person shares with at least one person where important documents are kept.
 However, this is not always the case.
 Depending on how the deceased person dealt with confidentiality, you may need to do a good amount of investigation to find all crucial documents.

-The first place to look for important legal documents is a safe deposit box, of the deceased individual had one.
-You wall also want to determine if there is a home safe.
+The first place to look for important legal documents is a safe deposit box, of the deceased individual, had one.
+You will also want to determine if there is a home safe.
 Other places in which the search for important documents should occur include under the deceased person’s bed or between mattresses.
 You need to be as creative as possible when it comes to investigation locations at which crucial legal documents might be maintained.

-Eliminate What is Clearly Rubbish
+Eliminate What Is Clearly Rubbish

-In any residence upon a person’s death, there will be items in the premises that clearly is trash, garbage, or rubbish.
+In any residence upon a person’s death, there will be items on the premises that clearly is trash, garbage, or rubbish.
 The one thing that you can do directly after a person dies is eliminate anything that clearly has no real value.
 This also includes disposing of perishable items, like food and beverages.

 The process of undertaking a preliminary elimination of garbage also provides you an opportunity to assess the overall situation in regard to personal property owned by the deceased person.
 While you’re not in a position at this juncture to begin sorting and distributing or disposing of personal property at this point in time, you can use the gathering and throwing out of rubbish from around the property as an opportunity to begin making notes about personal property that ultimate will need to be dealt with as part of the broader deceased estate clean out.

 The process of eliminating rubbish also sheds light on what you might need in the way of a dumpster.
 Because the process of deceased estate clean out can involve the disposal of a good amount of trash and other items, renting a dumpster oftentimes is a wise course of action to take.